 1. The Riviera Romagnola

 The stretch of Adriatic coast from Ravenna to just south of Rimini has provided lots of family holidays for generations of Italians.
-Travelling from the capital, trains from Rome to Rimini will get you there in just over 3 hours, with a change in Bologna.
+Travelling from the capital, Frecciarossa trains will get you from Rome to Rimini in just over 3 hours, with a change in Bologna.
 There's an equally good service arriving from the north, also connecting through Bologna.
 The Riviera Romagnola's resorts are expert in ensuring that everyone has a great time, with miles of sandy beaches and hotel accommodation.
 Every facility and service you can imagine is available in the resorts, from deckchair rental and water sports to kids' clubs and some of Italy's best seafood restaurants.
 The Riviera Romagnola has a reputation for being warm and welcoming, with a particular emphasis on family fun.
 Away from the beach, the perfect family day out for all ages is Rimini's Fiabilandia, a water park packed with slides, rides and pools.
 It's the perfect place to cool off on a warm Italian afternoon.
 Another fun place to visit is Italia in Miniatura, also in Rimini.
 The park features miniature recreations of buildings from all over Europe, all set among trees, water and children's play areas.

 Just south of Rimini is the resort of Riccione, possibly the best spot along this stretch of coast for family seaside breaks.
 The beaches are broad, spotlessly clean and with golden sand.
 There are water parks, aquariums, beach clubs and dozens of restaurants serving family-friendly pizza or pasta dishes.
 This is a resort with an authentic vibe, as most of the visitors are from other parts of Italy rather than from overseas.

-2. Family Fun in Gardaland
+2. Family fun in Gardaland

 The two main attractions in Gardaland are the theme park and the aquarium.
 The theme park has something for kids of all ages, from Peppa Pig-themed rides for preschoolers to high-adrenaline thrill rides to delight older teens.
 There's so much to do that you'll struggle to fit it all into one day, so consider buying a season ticket, which is better value than three individual day passes.
 Your season pass will also get you into the aquarium, where you can see the fish swim above your head as you walk through the glass tunnel, see the sharks being fed or get hands-on with smaller marine creatures in the rock pools.